zirpo/auto-blogger-repo/memory-bank/activeContext.md

 - Development server is running successfully with no build errors.
 - Impressum page is accessible at /impressum/ with proper footer navigation.
 - Ready for any future change requests or enhancements.
+- The "Story Behind the Blog" interactive presentation is accessible at /project-story/ with proper navigation and the content display issue has been resolved.

 ## Active Decisions and Considerations
 - The current structure is simple and effective for a basic blog.